ember-learn/guides-source/guides/release/tutorial/08-working-with-data.md

 Awesome!

-Ok, now that we know that we have a model to use at our disposal, let's remove some of the hard-coding that we did earlier!
+Okay, now that we know that we have a model to use at our disposal, let's remove some of the hard-coding that we did earlier!
 Instead of explicitly hard-coding the rental information into our `<Rental>` component, we can pass the model object to our component instead.

 Let's try it out.

-Commit: Hopefully fix deploy script to not re-create all screenshots
----